kkrruumm/void-install-script/README.md

 All of the current and future wrapper functions will be located in ``misc/libviss``.

 # Misc notes

-This installer is not officially supported, and is still fairly work-in-progress.
-If you run into any problems please file them on this github page.

 This installer only supports x86_64-efi.
 I currently have no plans to support anything else.